-The stormwater infrastructure network is intended to service development consistent with the LGIP assumptions by providing the desired standard of service in a coordinated, efficient and financially sustainable manner.
+The stormwater infrastructure network is intended to service development consistent with the assumptions in the LGIP by providing the desired standard of service in a coordinated, efficient and financially sustainable manner.
 These networks comprise development infrastructure for drainage, conveyance, water quality and stormwater detention, which is of a higher order and has the capacity to service multiple developments.

 Stormwater quality infrastructure manages the urban water cycle in a decentralised manner consistent with natural hydrological and ecological processes.
-It mitigates impacts of urbanisation upon our waterways, rivers, foreshores and bays by removing sediment and nutrients to maintain healthy aquatic environments and functional recreational and open space areas.
+It mitigates impacts of urbanisation upon our waterways, rivers, foreshores and bays through the removal of sediment and nutrients to maintain healthy aquatic environments and functional recreational and open space areas.

 The trunk stormwater quantity network provides a level of conveyance and flood immunity in accordance with Council's adopted standards identified in the MBRC Planning Scheme.
-It includes pipes, box culverts, channels and inlet structures required to capture and convey the whole 1% Annual Exceedance Probability (AEP) flows, as well as detention basins and levees required for specific flood mitigation of 1% AEP flows.
+It includes pipes, box culverts, channels and inlet structures required to capture and convey the whole 1% Annual Exceedance Probability (AEP) flows, as well as detention basins and levees required to specific to flood mitigation of 1% AEP flows.

-This stormwater network review includes an assessment of trunk infrastructure for stormwater within a Priority Infrastructure Area (PIA) as a priority over the rest of the local government area.
+This stormwater network review has included an assessment of trunk infrastructure for stormwater within Priority Infrastructure Area (PIA) as a priority over the rest of Local Government Area.
 It relies on the overarching Water Strategy 2012 -2031 as the established principles for the provision of waterway health, sustainable water management and flooding mitigation.

-The Water Strategy establishes the vision, fundamental principles and strategic outcomes to guide Council's integrated water management into the future.
-It informs and leads the development of subsequent strategies and plans, including the Total Water Cycle Management Plan (TWCMP) and Floodplain Risk Management Plan.
+The Water Strategy 2012 -2031 establishes the vision, fundamental principles and strategic outcomes to guide Council's integrated water management into the future.
+The strategy informs and leads the development of subsequent strategies and plans, including the Total Water Cycle Management Plan (TWCMP) and Floodplain Risk Management Plan.

-In addition, the Water Strategy provides the mechanism by which a range of state and local government policies and legislation are implemented.
+In addition, the Water Strategy 2012 - 2031 provides the mechanism by which a range of State and Local Government policies and legislation are implemented.